How Hard Is Nursing School? Look at the Facts

 The main thing to keep in mind is that every nursing school has its own admissions policies.
 And those policies can vary substantially from school to school.
 That's why, depending on your particular situation, you'll likely have better success getting into some schools than others.
 Here's what you may or may not encounter when applying:

-- Competition—Because of the large demand for nurses in America, this field attracts a lot of people who want to get training for it.
-In fact, over half of all healthcare students in the U.S. are in nursing programs.** But in some regions of the country, there are many more applicants than seats within the available programs.
+- Competition: Because of the large demand for nurses in America, this field attracts a lot of people who want to get training for it.
+In fact, according to the American Association of Colleges of Nursing, over half of all healthcare students in the U.S. are in nursing programs.
+But in some regions of the country, there are many more applicants than seats within the available programs.
 As a result, you might face some competition for one of those seats, especially at schools that have a reputation for being very selective.
 So things like your high school or college grade point average (GPA) might become extra important.
 At some selective schools, you may need a cumulative GPA of 3.0 or higher.

 Are you an older student who thinks that your age might make it difficult to get into nursing school?
 Think again.
-According to one report, people above the age of 30 account for:*
+According to the National League for Nursing study, people above the age of 30 account for:

 - About 37 percent of students in practical nursing programs